 Glue is a surprisingly useful substance.
-Until you think about it, you might realize how most of the furniture, tools and appliances in your house are probably held together partly with an adhesive like glue.
+Once you think about it, you realize how most of the furniture, tools, and appliances in your house are most likely held together, at least partly, with an adhesive like glue.

 As with most of our articles, there’s not a simple yes or no answer to this question.
 It really all depends on the type of glue and its condition.